d-led/influxdb-cpp-rest/README.md

 Once the install `brew install cpprestsdk` succeeds, build: `make -C build/<platform>/gmake config=release_x64` and run the test.

 If the build fails due to failed dependencies, check [premake5.lua](premake5.lua) for the build config, and regenerate makefiles if necessary via `premake/premake5<os-specific> gmake`

+## Thanks to

+- @kirkshoop for indispensable help with [RxCpp](https://github.com/Reactive-Extensions/RxCpp)
+- @nikkov for pointing out the missing essential features